Does Ozempic Cause Muscle Loss and How Can You Prevent It?

 Making Protein Easier When Food Doesn’t Sound Appealing

 Low appetite changes how food feels.
 What used to be fine can suddenly feel too heavy, too thick, or just unappealing.
-When eating is inconsistent, protein works best when it fits your preferences instead of fighting them.
+If you've experienced this, you're not imagining it.

-Taste and Texture Matter
+Taste and Texture Matter More Than You Think

-On GLP-1s, appetite sensitivity is common.
-Flavor and texture often play a bigger role in whether protein feels easy to consume.
-Chalky powders, thick shakes, or dense protein foods can feel hard to get through, even when you know they’re “good for you.”
+Chalky powders, thick shakes, or dense protein foods can feel hard to get through, even when you know they're "good for you."

 Preference-driven choices improve consistency.
 Protein that goes down easily supports routine far better than protein you avoid.